 If your search returns incomplete or incorrect results, try using another search type like an email address or the city that the customer lives in.
 If you use less specific information, the result will be a longer list of customers (See “Broad Search” below).

 If you have staff performing customer service by telephone, they may find the basic search helpful while speaking to your ticket buyers.
 Time can be saved by looking up the caller’s last names or phone numbers, viewing the information, and making notes or updating contact information.

 Utilizing the search tool for analytics is an easy process.
 You just have to type in broad information like a zip code, city, or state into the search input box.
 Using the zip code, or city as a search term can help you gauge the value of your advertising efforts in a specific market.

 To do a broad search, you only need to:

 When you search by order history you have many options.
 You can search for customers who have purchased at least a specified amount of orders or tickets in a certain time period.
 You can also search for customers who have spent at least a certain amount of money.

 Alternatively, you can specify all of these criteria and search for customers who have spent at least a specified amount and purchased at least a certain amount of tickets and orders in a certain time period.
 For example, you can find all the customers that have purchased at least 5 orders and tickets, totaling $50.00.

-To search by order history, start by:
+To search by Order History, start by:

 When you search by event purchase, you will find customers who have previously bought tickets to a specific event but have not yet bought tickets to a different certain event.
 Searching this way is very useful.
-You can find customers who bought tickets to a dance show in the past, but let’s say they haven’t yet bought tickets to your new dance show, you can contact them advertising this show.
+You can find customers who bought tickets to a dance show in the past, but let’s say they haven’t yet bought tickets to your new dance show, you can contact them to advertise this show.
 Additionally, you can search by when they attended the event.